 Cerebellar volumes correlate positively with novelty seeking scores and negatively with harm avoidance scores.
 Subjects who search for new situations as a novelty seeker does (and a harm avoiding does not do) show a different engagement of their cerebellar circuitries in order to rapidly adapt to changing environments.

 Cerebellar abilities in planning, controlling, and putting into action the behavior are associated to normal or abnormal personality constructs.
 In this framework, it is worth reporting that increased cerebellar volumes are even associated with high scores in alexithymia, construct of personality characterized by impairment in cognitive, emotional, and affective processing.”

 The full paper wasn’t freely available, but a list of the 173 references was.
 17 references were of alexithymia, also mentioned in the title.

-One freely available reference was The embodied emotion in cerebellum: a neuroimaging study of alexithymia, a 2014 study performed by this review’s authors, which found:
+One freely available reference was The embodied emotion in cerebellum: a neuroimaging study of alexithymia, a 2014 study performed by these same authors, which found:

 “Alexithymia scores were linked directly with cerebellar areas and inversely with limbic and para-limbic system, proposing a possible functional modality for the cerebellar involvement in emotional processing.

 The increased volumes in Crus 1 of subjects with high alexithymic traits may be related to an altered embodiment process leading to not-cognitively interpreted emotions.”

 “Alexithymia scores” referred to one of the methods used to characterize alexithymia symptoms, self-reported answers to questionnaires such as this one.
 Sample questions from the questionnaire used by the referenced study are: